-As Harvard student Mark Zuckerberg creates the social networking site that would become known as Facebook, but is later sued by two brothers who claimed he stole their idea, and the co-founder who was later squeezed out of the business.
+As Harvard student Mark Zuckerberg creates the social networking site that would become known as Facebook, he is sued by the twins who claimed he stole their idea, and by the co-founder who was later squeezed out of the business.

 Oakland A's GM Billy Beane is handicapped with the lowest salary constraint in baseball.
 If he ever wants to win the World Series, Billy must find a competitive advantage.
 Billy is about to turn baseball on its ear when he uses statistical data to analyze and place value on the players he picks for the team.Written by

 Douglas Young (the-movie-guy)

 Bill James, noted as the statistical influence for the main characters' analysis, is regarded by many to be the father of sabermetrics.
 This study of advanced baseball statistics is named after the Society for American Baseball Research (SABR), an organization to which James and other sabermetrics pioneers belong.
 The film puts a heavy emphasis upon on-base percentage (OBP), though concepts like wOBA, FIP, and BABIP are not mentioned.
 See more »

 The movie takes place right after the 9/11 attacks, when most non-passengers would not be allowed to say goodbye to passengers at the gate, inside airport security, as Billy Beane does.
 However, Beane is allowed to because his daughter is flying as an unaccompanied minor; as her guardian, he is allowed to escort her through security to the gate even though he is not flying.
 See more »